 As expected, there is no shortage of legal matters arising out of Freedom Summer and the different legal groups divide the work between them.
 As described by LCDC attorney Don Jelinek, "If [the case involved] a Movement leader, minister or other "important" person, the President's Committee would handle it.
 If it was a constitutional issue, the Ink Fund would do it.
 If it was a radical issue, the Guild would take it — and the ACLU covered everything else."

 When Freedom Summer begins, CORR dispatches clergy to support organizing projects across the state.
 Over the course of the summer, some 300 ministers and seminary students — mostly Protestants, some Catholics and Jews — spend their summer vacation in Mississippi.
 They describe themselves as "advisors" rather than "activists," but regardless of terminology they are present to support the Freedom Movement.
-Most come for 10 days to two weeks and some for longer periods.
+Most come for one to two weeks and some for longer periods.
 (A few never return home and are still working for justice in Mississippi today.)
-In addition to offering traditional ministerial support to volunteers and organizers, the "advisors" picket at courthouses, recruit voter applicants and accompany them to register, teach in Freedom Schools, and perform office and other support functions.
+In addition to offering traditional ministerial support to volunteers and organizers, these "advisors" picket at courthouses, recruit voter applicants and accompany them to register, teach in Freedom Schools, and perform office and other support functions.
 They endure the same dangers as everyone else, some are beaten, and some are arrested.
 At the end of Freedom Summer, the NCC establishes the Delta Ministry.
 By 1967 it is one of Mississippi's largest and most active civil rights organizations.